arielcohen7/linkedin.md/README.md

 # linkedin.md

-The file LinkedIn should ship
+The file LinkedIn should ship.
+Maintained by: You.